ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/01-binary-search-trees.md

             node = node.right
         return node.value

-Now we are ready to implement the main recursive function that deletes a value from a subtree:
+Finally, here is the main recursive function that deletes a value from a subtree:

     removeHelper(node, value) -> BSTNode:
         if node is null: